crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 `conda install -c bioconda bowtie2 freebayes vcftools`

-The code below will run for a few minutes.
+The code below will run for a few minutes!

 ```
 # we define a variable to shorten the long path